gidesegid/nodeJs_react_typescript/README.md

 ```bash
 npm install
 ```
-NB: The data in MOCK_DATA.json file came from "https://www.mockaroo.com/".
-It is a random data generator website.

 After running npm install, all necessary dependencies will be installed and you are good to go.

 To see the sample in a browser you need to run the server and the client react server.